trininite/Youtube_Playlist_Refiner/README.md

 silence yt_dlp stderr and stdout
 ^ option to enable or disable should be added and saved in the mirror_info file

-update cache on startup. (check if the folder corresponding to each cache entry exists)

 ~~make update_names and dead_link_check methods of SongList~~ left in their own files